StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 ### Global Settings

-> Global settings enable features that can be used for each column in the DataGrid.
+> Global settings enable features that can be used throughout each column in the DataGrid.

+> If a global setting is enabled, you can override this setting when configuring each column.

+> For example, if you would like to add header filtering, you will need to enable the global setting `Header Filters`.
+If you would like specific columns to not show header filters, you can disable `Header Filtering` when configuring these columns.
 Below are a list of available global settings:

 #### Editable
 1. Enable in-line editing for each data cell.